One of the most delicious chicken recipes ever: Chicken with Mustard

 - 1 cup white wine

-- 1 tablespoon whole mustard seeds or grainy mustard
+- 1 tablespoon whole grain mustard or whole mustard seeds

-- chopped fresh flat-leaf parsley or chives, for garnish
+- chopped parsley or chives, for garnish (optional)

-- In a large bowl, combine 1/2 cup of the Dijon mustard with paprika, a few grinds of pepper and the salt.
+- In a large bowl, combine the Dijon mustard with the paprika, a few grinds of pepper and the salt.
 Add the chicken pieces to the mustard mixture and toss to combine.
 Be sure to lift up the skin and rub the mustard mixture underneath.
+You can also choose to remove the skin and use skinless chicken.

 - Heat a large skillet or Dutch oven over medium-high heat and add the bacon.
 Cook the bacon, stirring often, until it is browned and crisp.
 Remove the bacon from the pan and drain on paper towels.
 Leave about 1 tablespoon of bacon fat in the pan and discard the rest.
 Add the onion to the bacon fat and cook for about 5 minutes, until soft and translucent.
 Stir in the thyme, and let cook for another few minutes, and then scrape the cooked onion into a bowl.